KadirGokdeniz/KadirGokdeniz/README.md

 ### About Me

 Computer Engineering graduate specializing in applied AI and machine learning.
 I combine analytical thinking with creative problem-solving to develop innovative solutions across multiple domains.
-My research focuses on pattern recognition, anomaly detection, and predictive modeling with applications in defense industry and aviation safety.
+My research focuses on image processing, environmental sensing systems, and pattern recognition.
 Passionate about transforming complex data into actionable intelligence through deep learning approaches.
 Committed to continuous learning and exploring the intersection of cutting-edge technology and real-world challenges.

 ### Core Competencies